610494/SVDD/README.md

 python csv_to_npz.py
 ```

-3. make required directory
+3. Make the required directory.

 ```
 mkdir SVDD/log
 ```

-4. Sign up for an account at https://wandb.ai/site
+4. Sign up for an account at https://wandb.ai/site.

 ## Executing Training